optuna/optunahub/README.md

 __NOTICE: OptunaHub is under development and all features are experimental.
 API may change in the future.__

-Python Library to use packages published in [OptunaHub Registry](https://github.com/optuna/optunahub-registry).
+Python Library to use packages published in [OptunaHub](https://hub.optuna.org/).
+If you would like to register your package in OptunaHub, please contribute by creating a pull request to [the optunahub-registry repository](https://github.com/optuna/optunahub-registry).

 # Install